felipetovarhenao/stringnode/README.md

 - **`<pattern>` format**: a `<pattern>` is built from 9 parameters, in the following order:

   1. A list of `<instr_ids>`, specifying which instruments are playing the pattern.
-The indices range from 1 to 4, corresponding to violin I, violing II, viola and cello, respectively.
+The indices range from 1 to 4, corresponding to violin I, violin II, viola, and cello, respectively.
   2. A list of `<fret_positions>`, specifying the position at which each instrument is going to play.
 The number of positions must match the number of `<instr_ids>`.
   3. A list of `<string_offsets>`, specifying the offset for the initial string in the pattern.
 By default, all patterns start on string IV.
   4. The tempo-relative `<beat_unit>` for all values in the pattern — e.g. 1/16, 1/8, 1/4, etc.